zhliau/fika-headless-docker/README.md

 | `XVFB_DEBUG`        | If set to `true`, enables debug output for xvfb (the virtual framebuffer)                                                                                                                                             |

 # Troubleshooting
-### Container immediately exits, crashing with stacktrace in container, permissions errors, wine unable to find EscapeFromTarkov.exe, or wine throwing a page fault on read access to 0000000000000000 exception?
+### Container immediately exits
+Crashing with stacktrace in container, permissions errors, wine unable to find EscapeFromTarkov.exe, or wine throwing a page fault on read access to 0000000000000000 exception?
 - If you are using Corter-ModSync to keep plugin files up to date, make sure you set the `USE_MODSYNC` env var to `true` or the plugin updater will not be able to run properly and the container will keep exiting!
 - If you are using Amands.Graphics, remove it from the dedicated client's plugins.
 Sometimes, it causes an NPE on ending a raid and stops the client from returning to the main menu, preventing any new raids from starting.
 - Double check that you have the `Fika.Dedicated.dll` file in the client's `BepInEx/plugins` folder!
 The game will crash in the container if you don't have this plugin.